muratk5n/thirdwave/en/README.md

 ---

-What deal did he show those skills on?
+What deal did he showcase those skills on?
 Obamacare?
 That's not much of a skill

 "Harry Reid remembered as a fighter, skilled Senate dealmaker"